a-ng-d/api-ui-color-palette/README.md

-# Auth Yelbolt Worker

-This repository contains the Auth Yelbolt Worker, a service responsible for managing and providing authentication tokens to clients with the correct key for Yelbolt suite:

-- UI Color Palette
+# UI Color Palette API V0

-- Ideas Spark Booth
+This repository contains a REST API service that provides process data for a given UI Color Palette.

 ## Features

-- Stores and maintains authentication tokens.
-- Sends tokens to clients securely.
-- Ensures tokens are matched with the correct key.
+- Process full data set for a given palette

 ## License